Ampio Pharmaceuticals (NYSE:AMPE) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Free Report) in a research note issued to investors on Thursday morning.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Free Report) in a report issued on Sunday morning.
+The brokerage issued a sell rating on the stock.

-Ampio Pharmaceuticals (NYSE:AMPE – Get Free Report) last released its quarterly earnings results on Monday, May 8th.
+Ampio Pharmaceuticals (NYSE:AMPE – Get Free Report) last posted its quarterly earnings data on Monday, May 8th.
 The company reported ($0.26) earnings per share for the quarter.

 Ampio Pharmaceuticals, Inc, a biopharmaceutical company, develops therapies for the treatment of osteoarthritis-related pain.
 It focuses on the preclinical development of AR-300, a novel proprietary, small molecule formulation for the treatment of osteoarthritis of the knee.
 The company is headquartered in Englewood, Colorado.